 Pancreatic ductal adenocarcinoma, a common and aggressive type of cancer, often develops resistance to treatments such as chemotherapy.
 However, a new drug tested in mice may be able to eliminate the cancer’s defenses.

-Pancreatic ductal adenocarcinoma accounts for approximately 90 percent of pancreatic cancer cases, according to specialists.
+Pancreatic ductal adenocarcinoma accounts for

 It is the fourth leading cause of cancer-related deaths worldwide.

 However, pancreatic ductal adenocarcinoma is highly resistant to chemotherapy, which renders the survival rates for this cancer dishearteningly low.
 Its 5-year survival rate, as reported by the NCI, is only 8.5 percent.

 It is also fast-growing and highly aggressive, as its

 So, scientists always strive to find better strategies to destroy pancreatic ductal adenocarcinoma tumors and improve prognosis.